GREAT LEADERS DEVELOP AND COACH OTHERS

 As experienced, skilled members of the organization, leaders have unique insights into how their employees can be more successful, both in their current job and in the future.
-As a result, they are able to help employees develop their skills through coaching.
-Leader coaching has been shown to predict an employee’s satisfaction at work, job performance, and commitment to the organization1, 2.
-Additionally, coaching has been found to be related to the accomplishment of organizational goals3, 4.
+Therefore, they are able to help employees develop their skills through coaching.
+Leader coaching has been shown to predict an employee’s satisfaction at work, job performance, and commitment to the organization.1, 2 Additionally, coaching has been found to be related to the accomplishment of organizational goals.3, 4

 Coaching others involves supporting the development and career goals of employees through work assignments, ongoing developmental discussions, and constructive feedback.
 It is a process whereby employees can develop their abilities, learn new skills, and gain valuable new experiences.
-It also conveys your interest as a leader in the growth and advancement of others by dedicating time, energy, and resources into their development.
-Investing in employee growth directly benefits both the employee and the organization.
+Coaching also conveys your interest as a leader in the growth and advancement of others by dedicating time, energy, and resources to their development.
+Investing in employee growth directly benefits both the employee and the company.

 In assessing your ability to develop and coach others, ask yourself the following questions:

 - Do I communicate effectively in coaching conversations?